Skip to main content

 What it funds

 $370 million across 52 condition areas.
-Pre-announcement March 5, 2026.
+All 7 PRMRP FY26 funding opportunity announcements were released May 8, 2026 (CDMRP page updated May 14).
 Access through eBRAP, then Grants.gov CFDA 12.420.
-Platform Clinical Translation Award funds up to $15 million per award (with $8 million guaranteed from FY2026 funds).
-Requires preproposal followed by invitation-only full application.
-Verified
+Platform Clinical Translation Award funds up to $15 million per award ($8M guaranteed FY26 funds).
+Pre-proposal is the invitation-only gating step.
+Verified — CDMRP PRMRP funding page, updated May 14, 2026

 FY2027 funding context